Where Are All the Female Heating Engineers?

 Perception of the Industry as ‘Male Territory’

 As the industry is currently dominated by men, any girl or woman considering the profession is certainly blazing a trail.
-On one hand this could be seen as an incentive, a motivation and an opportunity.
-Unfortunately, it seems that in reality this factor is a major deterrent.
+While this could be seen as an incentive, a motivation and an opportunity, it seems that in reality this factor is a major deterrent.

 A YouGov survey of over 2,000 people showed that 53% of women aged 18-24 are put off careers in trade and construction because of these ‘lack of gender diversity’ concerns.
 Just 2% of women surveyed had even considered careers as plumbers, compared to 15% of men surveyed.
 But is it really just one big ‘boys only’ club?
 We asked some female engineers for their experiences…